MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-dom-interaction.md

 ---
-title: Use the Console to interact with the DOM
+title: Interact with the DOM using the Console
 description: How to interact with the current webpage in the browser using the Console tool.
 author: MSEdgeTeam
 ms.author: msedgedevrel